 Limits on camping duration are there to keep people from homesteading and setting up residency on public lands.
-These limits also prevent the land from becoming overused.
+These limits also prevent the land from being overused.

 The stay limit varies between National Forests and BLM areas.
-Typically you're allowed to camp for up to 14 days within a 28 day period before having to move to a different campsite.
+Typically you're allowed to camp for up to 14 days within a 28 day period before having to move to a different spot.

 This 28 day period begins when you first arrive at the campsite.
 During this period you may camp for 14 days straight, or on successive visits totaling no more than 14 days.
 After 14 days you must move a specified distance (usually a 25 mile radius) away from the campsite before you may camp again.

 Cozying up by the campfire and telling ghost stories is a tradition for some.
 While RVing I rarely have a campfire, though I occasionally light one for cooking.
-If you plan to have a campfire you must first ask yourself, is it legal?
+If you plan to have a campfire you must first ask, is it legal?

-Federal land agencies impose fire restrictions when wildfires are a threat.
+Federal land agencies impose fire restrictions during times of high fire danger.
 When the danger is high, campfires are banned altogether.
 Camping stoves will usually be permitted though.

 You can find out if any fire restrictions are in place by visiting the particular National Forest web page or by contacting the nearest ranger station.